 Identifying potential future changes

-The objective of ACAPS Quarterly risk analysis is to enable humanitarian decision makers to understand potential future changes that would likely have humanitarian consequences.
+The objective of ACAPS Quarterly/Annual risk analysis is to enable humanitarian decision makers to understand potential future changes that would likely have humanitarian consequences.
 By exposing the more probable developments and understanding their impact, they can be included in planning and preparedness which should improve response.

 At ACAPS, risk analysis enables us to:

 - ensure our monitoring of countries and crises is forward-looking and our consequent analysis more informed;